FREQUENTLY ASKED QUESTIONS

 WHAT PLACES ARE ON YOUR BUCKET-LIST?

 So many haha.
-Patagonia, Cappadocia in Turkey, Switzerland, Maldives, Hawaii, Sri Lanka, Peru, Bolivia and Vietnam are on the top of my list so far.
+Patagonia, Cappadocia in Turkey, Switzerland, Hawaii, Sri Lanka, Peru, Bolivia and Vietnam are on the top of my list so far.